CrisGaspar/utils/README.md

 * Scala
-  - proxy.scala: connects to a source S via TCP and forwards all packets received from S to all of its currently connected client
+  - proxy.scala: connects to a source S via TCP and forwards all packets received from S to all of its currently connected clients

 * Ruby
   - todo.rb: TODO app